s15n/par-vscode/contribute.md

 - Set the language server path in the settings (`par.path`)

 Build:
-- (The readme may not be the default for this)
 - `npm install -g @vscode/vsce`
 - `vsce package`
 - Install the `.vsix`